 Quality indicators/criteria 1 - 5 5.1 Adequate and modern learning resources are available to the students.
 5 5.2 The library includes the latest books and material that support the programme.
 5 5.3 The library loan system facilitates students' studies.
 5 5.4 The laboratories adequately support the programme.
-3 5.5 Student welfare services are of high quality.
+5 5.5 Student welfare services are of high quality.
 5 5.6 Statutory administrative mechanisms for monitoring and supporting students are sufficient.
 5 5.7 Suitable books and reputable journals support the programme of study.
-5 5.8 An internal communication platform supports the programme of study.
+4 5.8 An internal communication platform supports the programme of study.
 5 5.9 The equipment used in teaching and learning (laboratory and electronic equipment, consumables etc.) are quantitatively and qualitatively adequate.
-3 5.10 Teaching materials (books, manuals, scientific journals, databases) are adequate and accessible to students.
-3 5.11 Teaching materials (books, manuals, scientific journals, databases) are updated regularly with the most recent publications.
-5
+4 5.10 Teaching materials (books, manuals, scientific journals, databases) are adequate and accessible to students.
+5 5.11 Teaching materials (books, manuals, scientific journals, databases) are updated regularly with the most recent publications.
+4 n/a